ethereum/execution-spec-tests/docs/getting_started/repository_overview.md

 #### `src/`

-Contains various packages that help to define test cases and to interface with the `evm t8n` and `evm b11r` commands.
+Contains various packages that help to define test cases and to interface with the `evm t8n` command.
 Additionally, it contains some packages that enable test case execution by customizing pytest which acts as the test framework.

 #### `docs/`